Igor Łasicki

 Igor Łasicki (born 26 June 1995) is a Polish professional footballer who plays as a centre-back for I liga club Wisła Kraków.

 Club career

 Łasicki is a youth product of Zagłębie Lubin.
-In 2012, he joined Napoli, initially playing for their Primavera squad.
+In 2012, he joined Napoli, and initially played for their Primavera squad.
 On 18 May 2014 he made his first-team debut, coming on as a substitute for Jorginho against Hellas Verona.

-On 19 July 2014, he was loaned Serie C club Gubbio for the season.
+On 19 July 2014, he was loaned to Serie C club Gubbio for the season.

-On 7 July 2017 he was loaned to Ekstraklasa club Wisła Płock.
+On 7 July 2017, he was loaned to Ekstraklasa club Wisła Płock.